 - To really penetrate the rust, apply a bit of 3-IN-ONE® Multi-Purpose Oil to base plates of the hinges and use the scrubber to work it in.
 I found this really helped to even out the surface.

-- Use the precision nozzle to apply 3-IN-ONE Multi-Purpose Oil to the spring, working the hinge back and forth to get the oil all through the workings.
-You will love the results – it makes the stiffest hinges work smoothly again!
+- Use the precision nozzle to apply the oil to the spring, working the hinge back and forth to get the oil all through the workings.
+This will make even the stiffest hinges work smoothly again!

 - Clean oil residue off hinge fronts and backs with a soft cloth to prepare for painting.